mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/04/01-activities.md

 Broadly speaking, an activity can be in four different states:
 - **Foreground activity:** it is on the top of the stack, i.e., the activity is running.
 - **Activity paused:** the activity has lost focus, but it is still visible.
-- **Activity stopped:** the activity has been replaced by another one and below it in the stack.
+- **Activity stopped:** the activity has been replaced by another one and is below it in the stack.
 - **Activity completed or dead:** the activity is paused or stopped, and the system ends or kills it.

 The following image shows a schematic of the lifecycle of an activity: